Carlos Vargas-Silva is Director of the Centre on Migration, Policy and Society (COMPAS

-He is currently Principal Investigator and Consortium Leader for the Horizon 2020 REMINDER project, a major research initiative which explores the implications of migration in Europe.
+He is currently Principal Investigator and Consortium Leader for the Horizon 2020 REMINDER project, a major research initiative that explores the implications of migration in Europe.
 In this project, he has explored issues related to the impacts of migrant inflows on access to public services

 Previously, Carlos was Principal Investigator for the ECONREF project, which explored the integration of refugees in the UK.
 This project explored differences between refugees and other migrants in labour market outcomes

 From 2013 to 2015, he was Principal Investigator for the LAMFOR project, which explored the economic consequences of refugee migration in the Great Lakes region of Africa.
 The outputs of this project include studies of the consequences of hosting refugees in Tanzania (2015

 ), the outcomes of refugees returning to Burundi